thortiede/PeCaX-docker/README.md

 This will use the network database that has been previously saved (see below) and resides in the local subfolder *db_backups* with the names *pecax-base-neo4j.dump* and *pecax-base-system.dump* for the actual network database and systems database respectively.

+IMPORTANT: Make sure to stop all services (at least the sbml4jdb container) before running, otherwise the database will not be restored correctly and might be corrupted.

 For generating a database refer to section [Creating a network database](#creating-a-network-database) below.

 ---